alecxander567/alecxander567/README.md

 # Aspiring Software Developer

 ## About Me
-A passionate BSIT student who loves to solve problems using technology and programming.
+A passionate BSIT student focusing in building full-stack scalable applications and systems.

 ## Technical Expertise